You may not actually feel like it’s the case, but with IBS you have more power than you think.

 With the help of a few good new habits to support it, over time my body was able to rebalance and heal.
 We have a natural capacity to do that.

-I don’t think I’m particularly special.
-I decided I was going to beat IBS, put my all into that – and to my great surprise I have fully succeeded.
+I don’t think I’m special.
+I decided I was going to beat IBS, put my all into that – and to my great surprise I have.

-The key was understanding that it could be possible – and that I might actually have the power to do that.
+The key was understanding that it might be possible – and that I might actually have the power to do that.